Rape in Germany: Public debate on migrant crime

 In 2018 a 14-year-old German Jewish girl, Susanna Feldmann was raped and murdered on the night of the 22 or 23 May 2018.
 Ali Bashar, a 20-year-old asylum seeker from Iraqi Kurdistan, was named as a suspect.
 The murder sparked a political debate in Germany.
 Ethnologist and head of the Research Centre of Global Islam Susanne Schröter at the Goethe University Frankfurt, said that these were no longer isolated incidents, speaking of a culture clash and suggesting that Germany needed to develop a new approach for dealing with aggressive men shaped by patriarchal cultures.
 According to Schröter, there are within Islam, as with other religions, patriarchal norms that legitimize violence and sexual assault against specific types of women, and therefore some men from Islamic countries may view women in a completely different way.
 Far-right parties and social media exploited the case for their own ends.
 A fact-checking article in Der Spiegel found that fears of immigrant crime had been amplified by far-right propaganda in the public debate beyond the actual increase which was supported by official statistics.

+The debate resurfaced amid record police-recorded figures in 2025.
+According to the Federal Ministry of Interior's annual Polizeiliche Kriminalstatistik (PKS), released in April 2026, recorder rape cases rose 9.0% in 2025 compared with previous year and by roughly 72% since 2018.
+The Ministry reported that 98.6% of suspects were male, that non German nationals accounted for 38.5% of rape suspects and that non German victims made up 22.3% of affected.
+For violent crime generally, Interior Minister Alexander Dobrindt described the 42.9% share of non German suspects as a "considerable overrepresentation" ("erhebliche Überrepräsentanz"), a characterization he extended specifically to male Afghans and Syrians.
+Hesse Interior Minister Roman Poseck said part of the issue was that some migrant men held "a completely false understanding of gender roles" that led them to disregard women's rights to self determination.

 Law enforcement response

 According to a national report, the conviction rate for rape in Germany has declined: it was 20% in the 1980s, and by 2000 it was 13%.

 According to reports from Deutsche Presse-Agentur, prior to legal changes in 2016, 8% of rape trials resulted in a conviction.
 Conviction rates varied substantially across geographic areas, and according to income, with the three richest states having a conviction rate of 24% and seeing number of cases reduced to nearly 65% of their former levels, and the three poorest states seeing a 40% increase in cases and a 4% conviction rate.

-Of those reported to authorities, most (87%) were reported by the victim, 96% were interviewed and provided a witness statement, but only 23% received a forensic medical examination, one of the lowest in the EU.
+Of those reported to authorities, most (87%) were reported by the victim, 96% were interviewed and provided a witness statement, but only 23% received a forensic medical examination, one of the lowest percentages in the EU.